Where Content Marketing Actually Begins

 What is your product?
 Since content marketing is basically marketing, then what you are trying to sell is as important as how you are trying to sell it (if not more important).
-You may have very nice, persuasive contents and tricks to get people, but if you haven’t really created something of value, you will not be able to retain loyalty, even if you get people at first.
+You may have very nice, persuasive content and tricks to get people, but if you haven’t created something of value, you will not be able to retain loyalty, even if you get people at first.

 What product are you offering?
 Is it what people want, or what you think they would want?